Full list of events honoring Dr. Martin Luther King Jr. - NewsBreak

 Full list of events honoring Dr. Martin Luther King Jr.

 FAYETTEVILLE, Ark.
-(KNWA/KFTA) — You can join in on events leading all the way up to Dr. Martin Luther King Jr. Day.
+(KNWA/KFTA) — There is a plethora of events happening at the 27th Annual MLK Holiday Celebration this weekend leading all the way up to Dr. Martin Luther King Jr. Day on Monday, Jan.
+16.

-Leverett-Higgins said Saturday night’s celebration will feature Dr. Cornel West and will help fund the MLK Council’s mission to continue the legacy and dream of Dr. King.
-This year, they’re giving out 31 scholarships to high school and undergraduate students, so they can pursue higher education, which is a feat very personal to her.Dr.
+Lindsey Leverett-Higgins, president of the MLK Council, said Saturday night’s celebration will feature Dr. Cornel West and will help fund the MLK Council’s mission to continue the legacy and dream of Dr. King.
+This year, they’re giving out 31 scholarships to high school and undergraduate students, so they can pursue higher education, which she says is a feat very personal to her.Dr.
 Cornel West to speak at annual MLK Council event

 You can check out the full list of the MLK Council’s events here:Inside the road to making MLK Day a federal holiday